 The best predictor of SAT scores is family income, which generally correlates with family structure — two parents in the home.
 Family structure is pertinent to the 9/91 factor — between their births and their 19th birthdays, children spend 9 percent of their time in school and 91 percent elsewhere.

-For many children, elsewhere is not
+For many children, elsewhere is not an intact family.

 Government can do next to nothing about family structure, which is why it is pointless for Duncan to suggest that "access" is why "the door to college still does not swing open evenly for everyone."
 It will not so swing as long as 71.6 percent of African-American children and 51.3 percent of Latino children are born to unmarried women.